 The aim is to ‘expel’ the cold and to strengthen, or warm, the Yang.

 The classical herbal recipe is Si Ni Tang.
 However, this contains aconite which is banned in some countries.
+(A great pity, because, used therapeutically in the right doses, it is a life saver.
+Still, you can take it in homoeopathic dilutions, which may help.)
 If so your herbalist will have to use a milder recipe.
 Chinese ginseng might be used.

 At this stage, you will not really be up to doing much for yourself.